apeckham/imgproxy/docs/loading_environment_variables.md

 ### Setup credentials

-If you run imgproxy inside Google Cloud infrastructure (Compute Engine, Kubernetes Engine, App Engine, Cloud Functions, etc), and you have granted access to the specified secret to the service account, you probably don't need to do anything here. imgproxy will try to use the credentials provided by Google.
+If you're running imgproxy inside the Google Cloud infrastructure (Compute Engine, Kubernetes Engine, App Engine, Cloud Functions, etc), and you have granted access to the specified secret to the service account, you probably don't need to do anything here. imgproxy will try to use the credentials provided by Google.

-Otherwise, set `IMGPROXY_ENV_GCP_KEY` environment variable to the content of Google Cloud JSON key.
-Get more info about JSON keys: [https://cloud.google.com/iam/docs/creating-managing-service-account-keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
+Otherwise, set the `IMGPROXY_ENV_GCP_KEY` environment variable to the content of Google Cloud JSON key.
+Get more info about JSON keys here: [https://cloud.google.com/iam/docs/creating-managing-service-account-keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

 ## Environment file syntax